chargersfan47/CBP/README.md

 To use it:

 1. Create a new folder for the output of the simulation.
-Suggested location is (root)\Data\\{asset}\Simulations \n Name it something meaningful; its name will be used in the creation of the summary file.
+Suggested location is (root)\Data\\{asset}\Simulations Name it something meaningful; its name will be used in the creation of the summary file.
 See suggested naming scheme below.
 2. Update the configuration settings in `config.py` to define how you want the simulated bot to function, and set the input / output folder paths.
 3. Run `main.py` in terminal to start the simulator.